kaltura/DeveloperPortalDocs/documentation/media-player/Player-UI-Localization.md

 ---

 The Kaltura Player supports localization for most languages, by specifying the language-corresponding locale key.
-For a *full listing of supported locale keys*, look here.
+For a *full listing of supported locale keys* look here.
 Setting a locale key translates all UI labels, messages and tooltips to the required language.

 > **NOTE:** Not all locales are supported in all of the player UI components.
 While the basic UI is fully supported, some plugins might not have all local translations available.